Duck Creek Product Suite

 Today’s customers expect no less from their online experience with an insurer than they get from ride-sharing companies or online retailers.
 If those expectations aren’t met, they take their business elsewhere.

-Every minute spent updating and re-keying is a minute later getting to market
+Every minute spent re-inventing the wheel is a minute later getting to market

-P&C content and standards like Acord, ISO, and NAIS are the fuel on which the industry runs, but its volume, complexity, and constant updating make it a beast to implement and manage.
+Integrations to the Insurtech ecosystem and P&C content and standards like Acord, ISO, and AAIS are the fuel on which the industry runs, but its volume, complexity, and constant updating make it a beast to implement and manage.

 The Duck Creek Suite